 Next, a trauma-informed paradigm requires accountability for continuous training and engaged on-going support for educators on the front-line.
 The science of childhood trauma is expanding continually, and injured children return to class daily.
 On-going recognition and substantive supports, far beyond “self-care”, are required for the front-line.
 “Self-care” is often merely a contemporary translation of Blame the Victim (Ryan,1976), one way some organizations shirk accountability.
 Instead, “Reflective Supervision” (from Social Services arena) is a start towards engaged, substantive, baseline supports, on-going.

 Implementation research tells us that cultural change and paradigm shifts of this magnitude must be led internally and modeled and championed relentlessly with transparency and trustworthiness, starting at the top.
 The Board and the CEO lead the way.
 Conversely, delegating the cultural paradigm-shift to an external consultant is a clear signal of poor understanding and low priority.

 ‘Discipline’ must be (re)viewed and re-invented holistically, not simply as a mandated, one-dimensional, arbitrary, reduction of suspensions and expulsions.
 If no offsetting supports for all students and staff are integral, then boundaries and safety have been compromised simplistically, without addressing the whole-child, and the whole-system.
 Supports, Boundaries and Consequences are explicit features of trauma-informed systems.

-Student and staff scheduling would be reviewed to ensure consistent availability for student supports of one-on-one conferencing and building a tailored intervention plan to the specific student and their family (intrinsically different than a “504 Plan”).
-Factory “standardization” stands in direct conflict with appropriately engaging and accommodating individual students and families, especially given the scale of childhood trauma in Philadelphia.
+Student and staff scheduling would be reviewed to ensure consistent availability and flexibility for student supports one-on-one, with conferencing and building an intervention plan tailored to the specific student and their family (intrinsically different than a “504 Plan”).
+Factory “standardization” culture stands in direct conflict with appropriately engaging and accommodating individual students and families.

 Physical space needs to be restructured.